 Develops good posture, balance and self-awareness

-Capturing the incredible imagination of your two to four year olds, engaging them with exciting themes and props.
-A tailor-made syllabus for your little one created by the Principal of Just Dance, Alice Burren.
-Each class has a clear structure introducing the children to the basic steps of dance with the beginnings of Ballet technique.
+Our classes capture the incredible imagination of your two to four year olds, engaging them with exciting themes and props.
+We have a tailor-made syllabus for your little one created by the Principal of Just Dance, Alice Burren.
+Each class has a clear structure to introduce the children to the basic steps of dance with the beginnings of ballet technique.

 Under the Sea

-Put on sun cream, swim around the room, be a crab, collect shells, dance in the sea with blue sparkly pompoms.
+Put on sun cream, swim around the room, be a crab, collect shells and dance in the sea with blue sparkly pompoms.

-Take a ride in a spaceship, walk in space, land on the moon
+Take a ride in a spaceship, walk in space and land on the moon.

 Unicorns and Rainbows

-Run over the rainbow, dance in the clouds, put on bells and trot like a unicorn, dance with pom poms.
+Go over the rainbow, dance in the clouds, put on bells and trot like a unicorn and dance with pom poms.

 In the Garden

-Grow flowers, jump like a frog, water the garden, fly like a butterfly.
+Grow flowers, jump like a frog, water the garden and fly like a butterfly.